dipeshm01/NederlandseTaal/003-verb.md

     > U gaat ook logeren bij uw zus, U wilt daar twee dagen blijven.
     > You are also going to stay with your sister, you are going to stay there for two days

+- schoongemaakt - cleaned
+    > er ligt afval op straat. de straat moet worden schoongemaakt.
+    >> There is rubbish on the street.
+The street needs to be cleaned.
+    >

 - vier - celebrate
     > Dit feest is om 'goed over kwaad' te vieren
     > This festival is to celebrate 'good over evil'

 - verget - forget
     > Zal u drie dingen niet vergeten
     > Will you not forget the three things.

-- schoongemaakt - cleaned
-    > er ligt afval op straat.
-    > There is rubbish on the street
-    > de straat moet worden schoongemaakt.
-    > The street needs to be cleaned.
-    > de straat is kapot en niet goed om te lopen/wandelen
-    > the street is broken and not good for walking
-    > de straat moet worden hersteld

-- hersteld - restored
-    > The street needs to be restored

 - meld - report
     > u meldt de problemen bij de gemeente